Coin-OpCollection/Development-Documentation/Toaplan2/Raizing/toaplan2_raizing.md

 | 0x0E        | VINT Control          | Configures vertical synchronization and control settings.
 Initialization?     |
 | 0x8*        | Scroll Flip Control   | Configures flipping of all layers and sprites (horizontal/vertical). |

 The 0x0e (VINT control) one is a special register that controls the VINT pin going out.
-This is SUPPOSED to go into the CPU as the VINT interrupt, but I really haven't found any practical function for it in my testing, so I don't think it's being used, at least in the Raizing games.
+This is SUPPOSED to go into the CPU as the VINT interrupt, but I really haven't found any practical function for it in my testing, it's not being used, at least in the Raizing games.
 It would normally be used if the V interrupt that goes into the CPU (IPL1) is controlled under the supervision of the game program instead of by the line counters, but no game is really doing that, so I left it disconnected in my core.
 It seemed to mess up more things than it fixed.
 They say in the MAME documentation that it is used as an initialization value to tell the program the GP9001 is ready, but I am not sure that's true either.

 For the Scroll Flip Control (mask 0x80, 8th bit), this too is kind of a special option to be used in the selecting of the scroll registers when writing to them.
 If the 8th bit is high, then it means that flip on that particular layer and axis is on, else it is off.
 But, I never actually used these functions (I tie the FLIPX and FLIPY pins down in the video module).
 I think it is supposed to be used when you have the dip switch for inverting the monitor video on.
 I never quite got that to work properly, and so I do it by inverting the line counters instead to flip the video in both ways as it is a less invasive and simple solution.
 So essentially, if the user selects flip, it outputs the pixels to the screen in a different, inverted, way.